shaharia-lab/mcp-kit/README.md

 It enables AI assistants to interact with external tools and services, extending their capabilities beyond their confined contexts.
 This toolkit offers a standardized way for AI models to communicate with external systems.

-**Disclaimer**: This project is a proof-of-concept and should not be used in production environments.
+**Disclaimer**: This project is a proof-of-concept and is not intended for production use.
 Feel free to explore, experiment, and contribute to the project.
-If you want to build a production-ready system, consider using separate components and services tailored to your requirements.
-For any questions or feedback, please open an issue or reach out to the maintainers.
+For production systems, consider using separate, well-established components mentioned in this project and services tailored to your needs.
+For any questions or feedback, please open an issue or contact the maintainers.

 ## Components